jeremymuller/Sha-Bang-Modules/README.md

 # Sha#Bang!
 Modules

 A collection of innovative, probabilistic, generative, and rhythmically complex modules for [VCVRack](https://vcvrack.com/).
 Created by [Jeremy Muller](http://jeremymuller.com/).
-These modules are free for download but please consider a donation through [PayPal](https://www.paypal.com/paypalme/jeremysmuller).
+If you enjoy using these modules and/or have made money with these, please consider [sponsoring](https://github.com/sponsors/jeremymuller) this project or giving a donation through [PayPal](https://www.paypal.com/paypalme/jeremysmuller).
+Huge shoutout to **Andras Szabo** for being the very first sponsor of Sha#Bang!
+Modules!
+Thank you :pray:

 Add these modules to VCVRack through the [Rack library](https://library.vcvrack.com/?brand=Sha%23Bang!%20Modules).